Extension of the past lifetime and its connection to the cumulative entropy: Sequence of weighted distributions

-One can see that the function $\frac{T_n(x)}{1+T_n(x)}$ is decreasing with respect to $x>0$, for all $n\geq1$, which completes the proof. {$\Box$} \end{proof} We remark that the results stated in Theorem \ref{thm:LR:order} and Proposition \ref{prop:RRH} are not related to each other, since $lr$-order does not imply $RRH$-order and viceversa. \begin{theorem} Consider the sequence of random variables $\{X_n,n\geq1\}$ as defined in (\ref{sequence}) with the reversed hazard rate functions defined in (\ref{reversed:hazard:n}), and let $Y$ be an absolutely continuous nonnegative random variable with the reversed hazard rate function $\tau_Y(x),\ x>0$.
-If $X_1$ and $Y$ satisfy the proportional reversed hazards rate model with $G(x)=[F_1(x)]^\theta,\ x>0$, then $X_n\leq_{RRH}Y$ for all $n=1,2,\cdots$. \end{theorem} \begin{proof} Since $\tau_1(x)/\tau_Y(x)=\theta^{-1},\ x>0$, from (\ref{reversed:H:R:Model}) we have that
+We remark that the results stated in Theorem \ref{thm:LR:order} and Proposition \ref{prop:RRH} are not related to each other, since likelihood ratio order does not imply $RRH$ rate order and vice versa. \begin{theorem} Consider the sequence of random variables $\{X_n,n\geq1\}$ as defined in (\ref{sequence}) with the reversed hazard rate functions defined in (\ref{reversed:hazard:n}), and let $Y$ be an absolutely continuous nonnegative random variable with the reversed hazard rate function $\tau_Y(x),\ x>0$.
+If $X_1$ and $Y$ satisfy the PRHRM with $G(x)=[F_1(x)]^\theta,\ x>0$, then $X_n\leq_{\rm RRH}Y$ for all $n=1,2,\ldots$. \end{theorem} \begin{proof} Since $\tau_1(x)/\tau_Y(x)=\theta^{-1},\ x>0$, from (\ref{reversed:H:R:Model}) we have that